Fertiliser/Grain shed

 Grain Tarps

-If you’re looking for a temporary solution for grain storage on your property, grain tarps or bunker tarps might be your best option – they’re practical, easy to use and cost effective.
+If you’re looking for a temporary solution for grain storage on your property, grain tarps or bunker tarps might be your best option.
+They can be practical, easy to use and a low investment.

-Grain tarps are available in a huge range of sizes, and if you purchase a good-quality tarp with UV resistant material, it should last several seasons.
+Grain tarps are available in a range of sizes, and if you purchase a good-quality tarp with UV resistant material, it can last several seasons.

 And there’s minimal preparation needed to use one.
 All you need is a suitably prepared space to dump the grain and a system to secure the tarp around the edge.